MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-neededge.md

 > [!NOTE]
 > Microsoft maintains a list of all sites that are known to be incompatible with Internet Explorer.
 For more information, see [Request updates to the incompatible sites list](/microsoft-edge/web-platform/ie-to-microsoft-edge-redirection#request-an-update-to-the-ie-compatibility-list)

-## Pre-requisites
+## Prerequisites
-1. Microsoft Edge Stable version 87 or later
+- Microsoft Edge Stable version 87 or later
-2. Windows versions
+- Windows versions
-    1. Windows 10 version 1709 or later
+    - Windows 10 version 1709 or later
-    2. Windows 8.1
+    - Windows 8.1
-    3. Windows 7
+    - Windows 7